cwhelan/cloudbreak/README.md

 ##Building From Source

-To build the latest version of Cloudbreak, clone the gitub repository.
+To build the latest version of Cloudbreak, clone the GitHub repository.
 You'll need to install Maven to build the executables. (http://maven.apache.org/) Enter the top level directory of the Cloudbreak repository and type the command: